cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 * Be able to communicate the results through tutorials, manual, and reports.
-* Be able to work in a team to develop collaboratively software or contribute collaboratively to develop tutorials for clouds.
+* Be able to work in a team to develop collaboratively software or contribute collaboratively to develop sections explaining how to use clouds.

 # Syllabus